 Welton v.
 State of Arizona

-The American Civil Liberties Union and the ACLU of Arizona filed a lawsuit to protect five-year-old Zander Welton's parents from criminal prosecution for giving him a medical marijuana extract in the form of an oil.
 Zander has severe epilepsy and has suffered from debilitating seizures for most of his life.
 The oil containing the marijuana extract, in combination with dried marijuana, had reduced Zander's seizures dramatically, resulting in an unprecedented period of sustained relief.
+Zander's progress was threatened because his parents stopped treating him with the oil containing the marijuana extract when they were faced with the possibility of criminal prosecution.